mdealencar/Ard/README.md

 `windArd` is an optimization suite for multi-disciplinary optimization of wind farms.

+## Name

+`windArd` is not a typo in the middle of "windward".
+It is a portmanteau of "wind" and ["ard"](https://en.wikipedia.org/wiki/Ard_\(plough\)), which is a type of simple and lightweight plow used through the single-digit centuries.

 ## Goals

 The technical goals of `windArd` are to: